bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Last optimization I want to show is this snippet, I kind of comment what's wrong.
+Last optimization I want to show is this snippet, I kind of commented what's wrong, so no point in guessing.
 It essentially allocates more than needed.

-[C] so the problem is line 11, and this is because we allocate new string slice evey time we split message by max Lenghth.
+[C] so the problem is that we allocate new string slice evey time we split message by max lenghth.
+In theory old allocated slice should be released from memory by garbage collection, but this collection happens periodically so it will lag behind and leaving lot's of extra memory used.

 ---
 @snap[north span-95 text-05 text-left padded]